 3. ANZ Qantas Frequent Flyer Black credit cards

-ANZ joins the ranks with its dressed-to-impress Qantas Frequent Flyer Black American Express + Visa duo, delivering 75,000 Qantas Points to new customers who spend at least $7,500 in the first three months.
+ANZ joins the ranks with its dressed-to-impress Qantas Frequent Flyer Black American Express + Visa duo, delivering 75,000 Qantas Points to new customers who make an eligible purchase within the first three months.

 Your ‘backup’ Visa also churns out 0.75 Qantas Points per dollar everywhere else including at Aldi, Ikea and Thai Airways’ Australian website where you can’t use AMEX.